-On 22 February 2021, the NRC had reviewed and assessed the suitability of the appointment of Mr Michael @ Radio bin Luban as an Independent Director of the Company in line with the objective as set out in the Board Charter in term of experience skills, knowledge, age and gender diversity and succession planning.
+During the financial under review, there have been several changes to the composition of the Board of the Company with the appointment of Mr Michael @ Radio bin Luban and Mr Wong Chong Kim as Independent Non-Executive Directors in February and May 2021, respectively and the resignation of Dato' Seri Abdul Azim Bin Mohd Zabidi and Mr Melton Martin in February 2021.
+In this respect, the NRC had reviewed and assessed the suitability of the appointment of Mr Michael and Mr Wong as the Directors of the Company in line with the objective as set out in the Board Charter in term of experience skills, knowledge, age and gender diversity and succession planning.